 The slots of these classes identify the regulated transcription-unit (which corresponds to a single transcript), the regulator protein or RNA, and the mRNA binding site where the regulator binds.
 An additional slot indicates whether regulation is by direct interference with the translation machinery, by processing of the mRNA transcript to promote or inhibit its degradation before translation, or both. (e) Regulation of protein activity by chemical modification, such as by phosphorylation, is represented by a reaction that converts the unmodified form of the protein to the modified form.

-\Ssection{Conditions of Cellular Growth} \blue{A recent extension to the schema supports representation of conditions of cellular growth that include the chemical composition of the growth medium, pH, temperature, and aerobicity.
-This representation enables us to capture low-throughput information about conditions of cellular growth, and high-throughput information such as Phenotype Microarray \cite{Bochner-etal01,Bochner09} datasets. }
+\Ssection{Conditions of Cellular Growth} The Pathway Tools schema supports representation of conditions of cellular growth that include the chemical composition of the growth medium, pH, temperature, and aerobicity.
+This representation enables us to capture low-throughput information about conditions of cellular growth, and high-throughput information such as Phenotype Microarray \cite{Bochner-etal01,Bochner09} data sets.

 \Ssection{Gene Essentiality}